 UCLA professor receives prestigious French literary award for ‘Proust and Me: A Family Romance’

-Laure Murat, a UCLA distinguished professor of European languages and transcultural studies, has received the Medicis Prize in the “essay,” or nonfiction, category, one of France’s top literature awards.
+Laure Murat, a UCLA distinguished professor of European Languages and Transcultural Studies, has received the Medicis Prize in the “essay,” or nonfiction, category, one of France’s top literature awards.

 Murat was honored for “Proust and Me: A Family Romance” (“Proust, roman familial”), a genre-busting book that examines the influence of Marcel Proust’s work on Murat’s own life.

-The work blends nonfiction, autobiography, literary and sociological analysis in exploring the interrelationship between Proust’s seminal novel “In Search of Lost Time” (“À la recherche du temps perdu”), a seven-volume masterpiece published between 1913 and 1927, Murat’s family history and her own personal journey.
+The work blends nonfiction, autobiography, literary, and sociological analysis in exploring the interrelationship between Proust’s seminal novel “In Search of Lost Time” (“À la recherche du temps perdu”), a seven-volume masterpiece published between 1913 and 1927, Murat’s family history, and her own personal journey.

 Both of Murat’s parents were descendants of French nobility, and her ancestor Joachim Murat was married to Caroline Bonaparte, Napoleon’s sister.